rmacas/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a 4th year PhD student at Cardiff University Gravity Exploration Institute.
-My research interests include theory and data analysis of unmodelled gravitational-wave burst signals with the Advanced LIGO and Virgo detectors, as well as multi-messenger astronomy.
-I graduated from the University of glasgow with an MSci in Physics and Astronomy in 2016.
+I am a 4th year PhD student at Cardiff University working on the theory and data analysis of unmodelled gravitational-wave burst signals with the Advanced LIGO and Virgo detectors.